Shawn-Chahal/ml-appl-biochem-eng/getting_started/getting_started.md

 __pycache__/
 ```

-5. Create a file in your project root called `README.md`.
+5. Create a file in your PyCharm project called `README.md`.
 6. Open `README.md` in PyCharm and copy the following text in it:

 ```